What is Happening?

 Chances are, if you aren’t playing Pokemon GO yourself, someone in your family or circle of friends is playing.
 Right Now.
-However, security professionals have been playing a similar game for most of their career, except the stakes are higher.
-The object of Pokemon GO is to catch as many of the Pokemon as you can.
-And how a player finds the Pokemon (characters), is via the display of a user’s phone, with a mix of characters, locations maps, and 3D objects within augmented reality.
+However, security professionals have been playing a similar game for most of their careers, except the stakes are higher.
+The object of Pokemon GO is to catch as many Pokemon as you can.
+And how a player finds the Pokemon (characters), is via the display of a user’s phone, with a mix of characters, location maps, and 3D objects within augmented reality.

-The point being, this isn’t a game.
+The point is, this isn’t a game.
 For many of us, this is life.

 Beyond the fact that you might be required to have FIM in place for various compliance drivers such as PCI-DSS, your system security is significantly weaker if you can’t readily identify and deal with IT security threats.
 Sort of like an augmented reality game.
 Sound familiar?

 Improve your security posture by reducing your exposure to external threats and unauthorized changes that are made internally.

 To learn more about how to fight the monsters in your network, click here.

 July 13, 2016